kevinzakka/mink/README.md

 Features include:

-* Flexbible task specification in configuration or operational space;
+* Task specification in configuration or operational space;
-* Limits on joint positions and velocities for safe operation;
+* Limits on joint positions and velocities;
 * Collision avoidance between any geom pair;
 * Lie group interface for rigid body transformations.